MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

   Beginning in version 1606, use this setting to set up the client computer for [BranchCache](/sccm/core/plan-design/configs/support-for-windows-features-and-networks#branchcache).
 To allow BranchCache caching on the client, set **Enable BranchCache** to **Yes**.

+- **Enable BranchCache**

+Enables BranchCache on client computers.

+- **Maximum BranchCache cache size (percentage of disk)**.

 - **Configure client cache size**

   The client cache on Windows computers stores temporary files used to install applications and programs.
+Choose **Yes** then specify:
+	- **Maximum cache size** (megabytes).
-Choose **Yes** to specify **Maximum cache size** (megabytes or percentage of disk).
+	- **Maximum cache size** (percentage of disk).
 The client cache size can expand to the maximum size in MB or the percentage of the disk, **whichever is less**.
 If this option is **No**, the default size is 5,120 MB.

+- **Enable Configuration Manager client in full OS to share content**

+Enables peer cache for Configuration Manager clients.
+Then, specify port information by which the client communicates with the peer computer.
+Configuration Manager will automatically configure Windows Firewall rules to allow this traffic.
+If you use a different firewall, you must manually configure rules to allow this traffic.

 ## Client policy